Thatzad/Birder/readme.md

     'Thatzad\Birder\BirderServiceProvider'

-Finally, you have to add the alias in the aliases array.
+And add the alias.

     'Birder' => 'Thatzad\Birder\Facades\Birder'

+Finally you'll need to publish the config file.
+To do that, in the project folder execute `php artisan config:publish thatzad/birder`.
+This will output the configuration in `app/config/packages/thatzad/birder/config.php`, in this file you must to fill all twitter fields.

 ## Usage
 # UNDER CONSTRUCTION